 With a strong claim, your proceedings should be fairly straightforward.
 Your Orange County employee misclassification lawyer will help prepare you for all your court appearances and the various phases of litigation until you and your employer arrive at a settlement.
 In some cases, employee misclassification can be a symptom of larger problems with a company.
 Your employee misclassification claim can shed light on these situations and even potentially lead to criminal proceedings against your employer.

-Do you believe your employer has misclassified you?
+If you believe your employer misclassified you, you have options.
 It can be difficult to determine how your employment situation should be legally classified, and an experienced Orange County employee misclassification attorney can help clarify your situation.
-Once you determine the employment classification you should have under California law, talk with us.
-Our team can help discern whether you have been wrongfully misclassified and denied benefits and compensation.

 Contact Now